3. Passenger Rail and Car-free Housing in Arizona

-This interdependence of passenger rail and car free housing could be realised by a Transport Group that includes 3 different blockchain tokens in housing rent:
+The interdependence of passenger rail and car-free housing could be realised by a Transport Group that involves 3 different blockchain tokens:

-• Token 3: Sold to people who remain car owners, as part of their payments for road usage charging (RUC), motivated by reducing congestion
+• Token 3: Bought by people who remain car owners, as part of their payments for road usage charging (RUC).
+This could be Token 2 bought by drivers from the residents of car-free housing.

-Forming such a Transport Group could link 20% of the costs of passenger rail between Phoenix and Tucson with the development of car-free homes in Maricopa and Pinal counties.
-Based on Opticos design and the example of car-free housing in Tempe by Culdesac, new residents would be able to go car-free, but only if the new rail service is developed.
+Forming such a Transport Group could link an estimated 20% of the capital costs of passenger rail between Phoenix and Tucson with the development of car-free homes in Maricopa and Pinal counties.
+Based on Opticos Design and the example of car-free housing in Tempe by Culdesac, new residents would be able to go car-free, and develop new rail infrastructure.

 The ‘Transport Group’ in this case involves: